-For SI: $^{\circ}$ C = [( $^{\circ}$ F) - 32]/1.8.
+For SI: $^{\circ}C = [(^{\circ}F) - 32]/1.8$.

-Chapter 6 contains a complete specification of the referenced standards, which include test procedures, including the reference year version of
+Chapter 6 contains a complete specification of the referenced standards, which include test procedures, including the reference year version of the test procedure.

-- c Heating full-load rating conditions are at rating conditions defined in AHRI 550/590, Table 1. - d For water-cooled heat recovery chillers that have capabilities for heat rejection to a heat recovery condenser and a tower condenser, the COPHR applies to operation at full load with 100 percent heat recovery (no tower rejection).
+- c Heating full-load rating conditions are at rating conditions defined in AHRI 550/590, Table 1. - For water-cooled heat recovery chillers that have capabilities for heat rejection to a heat recovery condenser and a tower condenser, the COPHR applies to operation at full load with 100 percent heat recovery (no tower rejection).
 Units that only have capabilities for partial heat recovery shall meet the requirements of Table C403.3.2(3).

-Outdoor air entering dry-bulb (db) temperature and wet-bulb (wb) temperature. - Source-water entering and leaving water temperature. - g This table is a replica of ASHRAE 90.1 Table 6.8.1-16 Heat-Pump and Heat Recovery Chiller Packages-Minimum Efficiency Requirements.
+Outdoor air entering dry-bulb (db) temperature and wet-bulb (wb) temperature. d - e - f Source-water entering and leaving water temperature. - This table is a replica of ASHRAE 90.1 Table 6.8.1-16 Heat-Pump and Heat Recovery Chiller Packages-Minimum Efficiency Requirements. g - h AHRI ratings are not required for equipment sizes larger than those covered by the test standard. - i Air-to-water heat pumps that are configured to operate only in heating and not in cooling only need to comply with the minimum heating efficiencies. - Units that are both an air-to-water heat pump and a heat recovery chiller are required to comply with either the applicable air source efficiency requirements or the heat recovery chiller requirements but not both. i - k Heat recovery chillers are only required to comply with one of the four leaving heating water temperature criteria.
+The leaving heater water temperature criteria that are closest to the design leaving water temperature shall be utilized.

-Table C403.3.2(16) Ceiling-Mounted Computer-Room Air Conditioners-Minimum Efficiency Requirementsb
+Ceiling-Mounted Computer-Room Air Conditioners-Minimum Efficiency Requirements^b